How Our Hidden Pet Fencing Works

 The Big Loop Layout

 The Big Loop is one of our most popular layouts.
-The benefits of the Big Loop are that your pet is protected from unexpected escapes from any doorway as well as having freedom to play in your entire yard.
+The benefits of the Big Loop are that your pet is protected from unexpected escapes from any doorway as well as having the freedom to play in your entire yard.

 Pet DeFence Hidden Fence recommends keeping dogs at least 10′ from sidewalks as a neighbor friendly practice.
 We will give advice, but install the fence wherever you direct.